emmericp/MoonGen/README.md

 MoonGen is a scriptable high-speed packet generator built on [Phobos](https://github.com/Phobos-Framework/phobos).
 The whole load generator is controlled by a Lua script: all packets that are sent are crafted by a user-provided script.
-Thanks to the incredibly fast LuaJIT VM and the packet processing library DPDK, it can saturate a 10 GBit Ethernet link with 64 Byte packets while using only a single CPU core.
+Thanks to the incredibly fast LuaJIT VM and the packet processing library DPDK, it can saturate a 10 Gbit/s Ethernet link with 64 Byte packets while using only a single CPU core.
 MoonGen can achieve this rate even if each packet is modified by a Lua script.
 It does not rely on tricks like replaying the same buffer.

 MoonGen can also receive packets, e.g., to check which packets are dropped by a